DRIFT \ Lagan

 Drawing, Mapping, Recording the River

-An important facet of the DRIFT project is the recording process.
-This will take multiple forms including sonic mapping and survey drawings of the project locations before and during their visit from DRIFT.
+An important facet of the DRIFT project was the recording process.
+This takes multiple forms including sonic mapping and survey drawings of the project locations before and during their visit from DRIFT.

-Giving careful attention to the multisensory qualities of the river is central to the DRIFT methodology: therefore, finding ways to record aspects of the river that are usually unseen is a key objective.
+Giving careful attention to the multisensory qualities of the river was central to the DRIFT methodology: therefore, finding ways to record aspects of the river that are usually unseen was a key objective.

 Next